wiseman-timelord/MaNTella-Launcher/README.md

 7. **LM Studio Enhanced/Specific**: Switching models in LM Studio is detected, and then automatically updated in `config.ini`.

 # Preview
-- The menu of much simplified optimization (Showing version 11.4.3 in development)...
+- The menu of much simplified optimization...
 ```
 =======================================================================================================================
                                           Mantella-WT Optimizer / Launcher